Investin-pro/Investin_docs/docs/manager.md

 ### Trading pairs

 Investin factory contract maintains a whitelist of trading pairs approved for trading through the protocol.
-This whitelist can be updated through community voting.
+This whitelist is updated through community voting.

 ### Drawdowns

-Investin holds the discretionary power to dissolve any fund if the performance of any fund is very poor and investors are being rugged.
+Investin holds the discretionary power to dissolve any fund if the performance of the fund is particularly poor and/or investors are being exploited.
 This has been included to safeguard investors and promote a healthy community around the protocol.
+Assets are returned to the corresponding owners.